 Activity Evidence that supports this approach Challenge number(s) addressed Purchase of a intervention programme to improve literacy skill (lexia) and spelling programme for non disadvantaged and disadvantaged pupils who have relatively low spoken language skills.
 Oral language interventions can have a positive impact on pupils' language skills.
-Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation.org.uk) 1, 2 Purchase of an intervention programme to improve numeracy skill (Dynamo) for disadvantaged pupils who have relatively low numeracy skills and a whole school maths scheme (White Rose) Internal assessment data on Insight indicate that maths attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
+Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation.org.uk) 1, 2 Purchase of an intervention TT Rockstars, Numbots and LBQ for engagement and assessment for disadvantaged pupils and a whole school maths scheme (White Rose) Internal assessment data on Insight indicate that maths attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
 (Except Year 4) This gap remains steady to the end of KS2.
 Specific content has been missed, leading to gaps in learning and stalled sequencing of journeys.
 3 Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
-This will be delivered in Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more 2 collaboration with Ruth Miskin and our Phonics lead effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF Engaging with the Covid catch up plan to provide a blend of tuition, mentoring weekly for pupils whose education has been most impacted by the pandemic.
+This will be delivered in collaboration with Ruth Miskin and our Phonics lead Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
+Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 2 Engaging with the Covid catch up plan to provide a blend of tuition, mentoring weekly for pupils whose education has been most impacted by the pandemic.
 A significant proportion of the pupils who receive tutoring will be disadvantaged, including those who are high attainers.
 Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF All